 Every boat should have one PFD on board for every passenger.
 It can be a mishmash of wearables and throwables, although the wearables must fit the body of the person on board.
 Aside from adult and kid-sized life jackets, don’t forget to include life jackets for any pets on board!

 Kinds of Type IV PFD

 There are three kinds of Type IV PFD.
-Some companies sell other kinds of Type IV PFDs but what we have here are the most common ones and are the ones accepted for use by the Coast Guard.
+Some companies sell other kinds of Type IV PFDs, but what we have here are the most common ones and the ones accepted for use by the Coast Guard.

 Buoyant Cushions.
 These are square-shaped cushions and have no holes.
 An exceptional characteristic of the buoyant cushion is that they have two straps where the person onboard can just insert their arms so that the device won’t float away.
 But, it is not really required to insert your arms into the straps.
 You can just position the PFD under your chest and float on top of it.
 You can also use your legs to paddle and push through the water.